peterdemin/pip-compile-multi/README.rst

     INFO:pip-compile-multi:Locking requirements/local.in to requirements/local.txt

 Yes, that's right.
-All the tedious dependency versions management job done with single command, that doesn't even have options.
+All the tedious dependency versions management job done with a single command, that doesn't even have options.

 Now you can run ``git diff`` to review the changes and ``git commit`` to save them.
-To install new set of versions run:
+To install the new set of versions run:

 .. code-block:: shell